Tesla reveals a major snag in the EV transition: Fixing them

 Now, according to Musk’s latest tweets, Tesla wants to employ techniques used by Formula-1 pit crews to fix as many cars as possible within an hour.
 Musk expressed a similar goal in 2015 after he hired F-1 engineer Kenny Handkammer to direct Tesla service (Handkammer now leads service for Lucid, one of Tesla’s main competitors).

 The growing number of Teslas on the road — not to mention the fact that many Tesla vehicles are getting older — will likely stretch the company’s existing service capacity even further.
-Major carmakers have about 10,000 dealerships nationwide, and there are thousands more independent mechanics.
-As of last year, Tesla had about 160 service centers in the US, according to Tesla’s website.
+Major carmakers have nearly 10,000 dealerships nationwide, and there are thousands more independent mechanics, as of last year.
+Tesla has about 160 service centers in the US, according to Tesla’s website.

 Some independent mechanics who have experience repairing Teslas say they’re picking up the slack.
 Benoit, who runs the Tesla YouTube channel, operates an EV repair shop, and says he’s seeing an uptick in demand for repairs, including a rise in appointments for Model 3s.
 Carl Medlock is also the owner of an EV repair shop who worked for Tesla for nearly four years, and says his business has doubled in the past year.
 He explained battery and power train issues are his most common repairs.